 The Oncology Nurse Practitioner Track is designed to prepare advanced practice oncology nurses to assess and manage the care of patients with cancer and their families across the continuum of the illness.
 Principles of holistic care are integrated throughout the core body of specialty oncology knowledge in the curriculum.
 Courses are taken from the Adult Advanced Practice Nursing specialty and the Adult Nurse Practitioner specialty.
 On completion of the Oncology Nurse Practitioner track, students are eligible for Adult Nurse Practitioner Certification through the American Nurses' Credentialing Center.
-Students may elect the Supportive Care concentration (described on pages 69-70), which is designed to enhance the knowledge of supportive care for patients in active treatment and those with progressive disease, across care settings.
+Students may elect the Supportive Care concentration (described on page 71), which is designed to enhance the knowledge of supportive care for patients in active treatment and those with progressive disease, across care settings.

 In the first year of study, the clinical emphasis is on history taking, physical assessment, diagnostic reasoning, differential diagnosis, and management of primary health problems in adults.
 Specialty oncology knowledge, research, and statistics are the required didactic content.
 During the final year of study, the focus is on managing complex oncologic problems and developing a model of evidence-based practice as an advanced oncology nurse.
 Courses include pharmacology, symptom management, health promotion, and clinical practica in diverse sites and settings.
 Clinical conferences focus on the integration of knowledge and research into practice, specifically applied to the management of the individual patient and family, and to management of populations of specialty patients.

-Year One Required Clinical Courses: 554a, 556b.
+Required Clinical Courses: 554a, 556b.
 Required Seminars: 557a/b, 615a/b.
 Required Research Courses: 525a/b, 529a.

-Year Two Required Clinical Courses: 804a/b.
-Required Seminars: 571a, 717a, 717b, 803a/b, 805a, 813a, 817b.
-Required Research Course: 721a/b.
-Scholarly Inquiry Praxis.
+Required Clinical Courses: 804a/b.

+Required Seminars: 571a, 717a, 717b, 803a/b, 805a, 817b.

 The course plan for part-time study can be obtained from the Student Affairs Office.
-A Post Master's Oncology Nurse Practitioner Certificate option is available and described on page 72.
+A Post Master's Oncology Nurse Practitioner Certificate option is available and described on page 73.